Krishna-Sivakumar/movie-night/readme.md

 # Movie Night
 Adds your movies to a list, and picks a random one everyday!
-There's autocomplete for movies, so no wrong spellings at the least.
+There's autocomplete for movies, so no wrong spellings at least.

+I implemented autocomplete with the help of [this](http://oldblog.antirez.com/post/autocomplete-with-redis.html) article.
+Simple, but really effective!

 This project depends on Flask, Go and Redis.
 The servers are configured with TOML files.